GGonryun/warp-portal/cli/README.md

 ### p0agent register

-Register machine with P0 Agent (automatic or manual).
+Register machine with P0 Agent.

 **Usage**: `sudo p0agent register [flags]`

 **What it does**:

 1. Collects system information (hostname, public IP, SSH host key fingerprint)
-2. **Automatic mode**: Calls API `/register` endpoint directly (HTTP providers)
+2. Reads JWK public key from the installation
-3. **Manual mode**: Generates registration code for website entry
+3. Generates a base64-encoded JSON registration code
 4. Includes environment ID (from daemon config) and optional machine labels

 The machine fingerprint is derived from your system's SSH host key fingerprint - the same one that appears in SSH client known_hosts files.
-This ensures consistent identification across SSH connections and registration.
+This ensures consistent machine identification.

 **Flags**:

-- `--labels`: Semicolon-delimited machine labels
-- `--print-code`: Force manual registration code mode
+- `--label`: Machine label in key=value format (can be used multiple times)
 - `--details`: Show detailed system information breakdown

 ### p0agent status